-I’ve found that serving people at end-of-life is the exact opposite of draining.
+I’ve found that serving people at end-of-life is the exact opposite of depressing.
 Here’s why.

 Getting through the dying process can be difficult.
 Responsibilities abound and arrangements must be made.
 A terminal illness also brings with it emotional and psychological issues.
 And if a client faces this alone, everything seems heavier for them.